Custom Filters

 Conditionals: AND / OR

-You can add multiple criteria to a single filter using the +OR and +AND options.
-The following example uses the Equipment List custom filter to illustrate how these work.
+Multiple criteria can be added to a single filter using the +OR and +AND options.
+The example below demonstrates how these function using the Equipment List custom filter.

 Use the +OR and +AND options to add multiple criteria to a single filter.
 The Equipment List custom filter example below demonstrates how these options function.